PIYUSHgoyal16/DevBae/_posts/2020-05-10-PaymentGateway.md

 <li>At the end of the day, the transaction is settled, wherein the issuing bank gives the
 funds to the acquiring bank through the card scheme network.</li>
 <li>The acquiring bank transfers the funds to the merchant’s account.</li>
-Thus, if the merchant server is hacked, the information has no value.
-The original information is outside all the back and forth in a secured data vault.</li>
+<li>Thus, if the merchant server is hacked, the information has no value.
+The original
+information is outside all the back and forth in a secured data vault.</li>
 </ol>